0beqz/three.js-studio-human-demo/README.md

-# three.js human light baking test
+# three.js studio human demo

 A simple demo scene that was unwrapped and baked in Blender.
 All the meshes have a baked diffuse map and an additional AO map.